schretzilla/Ta-Done/README.md

 Add Drag/Drop reorder capabilities.
 Add Help Page.
 Toggle sidebar should shift main content container.
 To Do buttons need drop downs for complete and timing options.
+These buttons should be on the left side.
+To Do Inputs should not have lines around them, they should be invisible.

 #Versions
 Angular 4.0.0